Kevin-Gillanders/filterimage/README.md

 ## Run
 To run the project all you have to do is download the repo and run test.py

+This will then :
-1. This will then go into the testImages folder
+1. Go into the testImages folder
 2. Cycle through all images in the folder
 3. Generating fully, a full min and max series, increasing pixelation by 1 each time
 4. The pixelated pictures will be placed in their corresponding folder in the min and max folders